Legio VI Victrix Cohors II Cimbria - Scandinavian Roman Reenactment Group

 Reenactment is testing the sources from history.
 Not only clothes and weapons but also f.inst. food and drink.

-The Cohors II have participated in making film and museum exhibitions.
-Here shooting film for Moesgaard Museum in 2016.
+The Cohors II have participated in making film, television and museum exhibitions.
+Here shooting film for SVT - Swedish Television 2022.

 The Cohors II participate in both Scandinavian and international events every year.
 Here in Xanten, Germany 2018.

-The Cohors II have been lecturing at Aarhus University, The National Museum of Denmark and here, for The National Guard at Army Base Skive.
+The Cohors II have been lecturing at Aarhus University, The National Museum of Denmark and here, for The National Guard at Army Base Skive, Denmark.

 The core of reenactment is getting as close to history as possible.
 Here second Centuria is trying out the trials of a Roman Legionarie on march.